Loris1123/RbScheme/README.md

 ### Optional Dependency

 You can start RbScheme with a GUI with the commandline argument `-g`.
-The GUI is written with [Shoes](http://shoesrb.com).
+The GUI is implemented with the GTK Implementation [ruby-gnome2](https://ruby-gnome2.osdn.jp/)

-I used the Gtk Framework of schoes.
-So green_shoes is required.

-    gem install green_shoes
+    gem install gtk3

 ## How to use
 Start RbScheme with `ruby scheme.rb`